Shabnamchoudhury/Shabnamchoudhury.github.io/_pages/cv.md

 Events
 ======
 * Workshops-2024
   * Foundations of Artificial Intelligence and its Application, Salipur Autonomous College, Cuttack
   * Foundations of Artificial Intelligence and its Application, NSM City College, Cuttack
-* Workshop 2023
+* Workshop-2023
   * Basics of Deep Learning and its applications, NIT Rourkela